stagedml/stagedml/README.md

   future.
 Thanks to the simplicity of Pylightnix storage format, the deployment could probably be done just by running `rsync` on the Pylightnix storage folders of the source and target machines.
-* StagedML is not tested as thoroughly as we wish it should.
+* StagedML is not tested as thoroughly as we wish it should be.
 At the same time:
-  - To minimize the uncertainty, we specify the exact versions of dependency libraries (TensorFlow, TensorFlow Models, Pylightnix) by linking them as Git submodules.
+  - To minimize the uncertainty, we specify the exact versions of dependency libraries (TensorFlow, TensorFlow Models, Pylightnix, etc.) by linking them as Git submodules.
-  - The considerable efforts were made to test the underlying Pylightnix library.
+  - The considerable efforts were made to test the underlying Pylightnix core library.
   - We extensively use [Mypy](http://mypy-lang.org/)-compatible type annotations.

 Install